amyspencerproject/base-apparel/README.md

 - When adding a linear gradient to a button you have to call it a `background-image` not a `background-color`.
 - Do not know how to center the arrow image in the button??

+JavaScript

+- Found the Regular Expression (Regex) for validating email addresses.
+You can have a lot of different charactors but must have the @ followed by a domain name
+- Removed the one I had in the HTML for the `<input />`, `pattern=".+@globex\.com"`

 ### Continued development

 ### Useful resources